arhanashik/Debug-App-Using-WIFI-in-5-min/README.md

 		<li>Here you will see something like <b>inet addr:192.168……</b>.
 This is your <b>DEVICE_IP_ADDRESS</b></li>
 	</ul>

-	**To find the IP address while using OSX run the command 'adb shell ip route'**
+	To find the IP address while using OSX run the command **adb shell ip route**

 3. **Now connect:**
 	<ul style="list-style-type:disc">